ros2/design/articles/ros_node_idl.md

 #### `interface`

-This tag contains the package interface, made up of a collection of node interfaces.
+Root tag of the IDL file, it is made up of a collection of node interfaces.
-Root tag of the IDL file.
-There must be only one <interface> tag per IDL file.
+There must be only one tag per IDL file.

 Attributes:
 - **version**: version of schema in use, allowing for future revisions.